keyvan/Abidar/readme.txt

 Contact Info: http://keyvan.tel
 ******************************************************************
-Abidar is a task scheduling system for ASP.NET that uses XML configuration and and a level of abstraction to execute different tasks on a regular basis in ASP.NET applications without requiring any access to Windows services or other system resources.
+Abidar is a task scheduling system for ASP.NET that uses XML configuration and a level of abstraction to execute different tasks on a regular basis in ASP.NET applications without requiring any access to Windows services or other system resources.
 This library can be used easily in all hosting environments such as